speechbrain/speechbrain/recipes/AMI/Diarization/README.md

 `python experiment.py hparams/ecapa_tdnn.yaml` or `python experiment.py hparams/xvectors.yaml` depending upon the model used.

-## Speake   r Diarization using Deep Embedding and Spectral Clustering
+## Speaker Diarization using Deep Embedding and Spectral Clustering
 The script assumes the pre-trained model.
 Please refer to speechbrain/recipes/VoxCeleb/SpeakerRec/README.md to know more about the available pre-trained models that can easily be downloaded.
 You can also train the speaker embedding model from scratch using instructions in the same file.

-## Best performance in terms of Diarization Error Rate (DER) with 0.25 sec forgiveness collar and ignoring overlaps.
+## Best performance in terms of Diarization Error Rate (DER).
+The forgiveness collar of 0.25 sec is used and overlaps are ignored while evaluation.

 | System | Orcl.
 (Dev) | Orcl.
 (Eval) | Est. (Dev) | Est. (Eval)
 |----------- | ------------ | ------|------| ------|
 | ECAPA-TDNN + SC | 2.82% | 2.65% | 3.66% | 3.01% |